anspiteri/Chess/README.md

 # Chess

-This is a chess game made within the processing library in Java 8.
+This is a chess game made within the processing library (specifically processing.core and processing.data) in Java 8.
 It was orignally specified for an assignment but is now being worked on for my own personal learning.

 ## Features